raghudotcc/simply-jekyll/_notes/setup-this-site.md

 ---
-title: How to setup Simply Jekyll
+title: How to setup this site
-tags: jekyll theme
+tags: Arborio
-comments: true
 ---

 This is going to be a super simple post about how to setup and use this theme for your own website.